canonical/snapd/docs/interfaces.md

 # Interfaces

-Interfaces allow snaps to communicate or share resources according to the protocol defined by the interface.
+Interfaces allow snaps to communicate or share resources according to the protocol established by the interface.

 Each connection has two ends, a “plug” (consumer) and a “slot” (provider).
 A plug and a slot can be connected if they use the same interface name.
 The